iv-org/documentation/Installation.md

 # Installation

-Compiling Invidious requires at least 2GB of free RAM (We recommend to have at least 3GB installed).
+Compiling invidious requires at least 2GB of free RAM (We recommend to have at least 3GB installed).
-If you have less (e.g on a cheap VPS) you can setup a swap file or partition, so the combined amount is >= 3GB.
+If you have less (e.g on a cheap VPS) you can setup a SWAP file or partition, so the combined amount is >= 3GB.

 After installation take a look at the [Post-install steps](#post-install-configuration).